divyanshu0201/Customer-Lifetime-Value/README.md

 ## Project Objective

-* Obtaining Dataset
+* Obtaining dataset.
-* Identify the Problem Type
+* Identify the problem type.
-* Brief analysis on the Models to be used
+* Brief analysis on the models to be used.
-* Create a High Level Design, Use Case Design,
+* Created a High Level Design & Use Case Design.
-* Building a Machine Learning Model That will be able to predict CLV by learning from the previous data.
+* Building a Machine Learning Model that will predict CLV by learning from the previous data.
-* Analysing the Accuracy
+* Analysing the accuracy
-* Visualization of the Dataset
+* Visualization of the dataset
-* Data Set Analysis
+* Data set analysis

 We built various Machine & Deep Learning Models that will predict C.L.V by learning from the previous data.
 Moreover, choosing the most appropriate model based on its accuracy score.